harishkesavarao/harishkesavarao.github.io/_posts/2025-08-04-data-lakehouse.md

 ---

-## What I would tell someone starting this from scratch
+## Conclusion

 Governance done early feels like overhead.
-It pays back quickly.
+It pays in the long term.

 The things I would do on day one that I did not do on day one: define the data contract structure before any team writes their first pipeline.
 Agree on the naming conventions before any table is created.
 Make column descriptions mandatory at schema definition time, not optional at documentation time.
-Instrument lineage from the start, not after the first incident that requires it.
+Instrument lineage from the start.

 The hardest part of building a governed lakehouse is not the tooling.
 It is the organisational discipline to maintain standards as the number of teams, tables, and consumers grows.
 Platform guardrails help, but they do not substitute for teams that genuinely own their data products.

-Governance is not a project with an end date.
-It is an engineering discipline — built into the architecture, maintained by the teams that own the data, and enforced by the platform.
-The moment you treat it as a compliance checkbox, you have already lost.
-The moment you treat it as a product requirement, you have a lakehouse that can actually support the AI applications your organisation is building on top of it.
+Governance is an engineering discipline — built into the architecture, maintained by the teams that own the data, and enforced by the platform.